OnroerendErfgoed/skosprovider/docs/intro.rst

   to have a broader `concept`.
 Skosprovider expects that the concepts returned by the :meth:`skosprovider.providers.VocabularyProvider.get_top_concepts` do not have any broader concepts.
-* The SKOS ontology ony describes a SKOS:member predicate to indicate that a collection has certain members.
+* The SKOS ontology only describes a SKOS:member predicate to indicate that a collection has certain members.
 There's an implicit reverse side to this relation (eg. a concept is a member of a collection).
 We've standardised this on the member_of property that's available on a